 In 1999 he was selected as the candidate for the then Labour seat of Welwyn Hatfield for the 2001 General Election.
 He produced one of the best Conservative swings of the election, slashing the then Labour majority from 5,595 to just 1,196.

 In May 2010 he was re-elected for Welwyn Hatfield with a surprising 17,423 majority.
-The 11.1% swing was once again one of the largest national swings to the Conservatives in the country and easily Welwyn Hatfield’s biggest ever majority for an MP of any Party.
-Grant was the first MP in Welwyn Hatfield’s history to receive over 50% of the vote, and repeated this feat in 2015 with a new majority of 12,153.
+The 11.1 swing was once again one of the largest national swings to the Conservatives in the country and easily Welwyn Hatfield’s biggest ever majority for an MP of any Party.
+Grant was the first MP in Welwyn Hatfield’s history to receive over 50 of the vote and repeated this feat in 2015 and 2017.

 Parliament and posts